Nuhayd12/Project1/README.md

-# English-German Translation Model
+# LSTM-NMT Model

-This project implements a neural machine translation model that translates English sentences to German using a sequence-to-sequence architecture with LSTM and attention mechanisms.
-The model is trained on a dataset containing English-German sentence pairs.
+This project implements a neural machine translation model that translates English sentences to Desired language using a sequence-to-sequence architecture with LSTM and attention mechanisms.
+The model is trained on a dataset containing English-Spanish sentence pairs.

 ## Table of Contents
 - [Installation](#installation)